What is wrongful trading? Am I trading wrongfully?

 Not paid the deductions of PAYE and NIC across to HM Revenue & Customs?
 Well, as you will now know that is something that they do not like!
 Basically, its tax payer's money and the collectors are there to collect it.

-HMRC (what was the Inland Revenue and HM Customs & Excise previously as separate government organisations) now has a central database and can spot slow payments or missed payments much more quickly now especially now that the RTI system has come in and online filing of VAT returns.
+HMRC now has a central database and can spot slow payments or missed payments much more quickly now especially now that the RTI system has come in and online filing of VAT returns.

 If your company is not paying PAYE & NIC on time then it is probably insolvent, so see our guide to "Is our company Insolvent".
 Non payment of tax is a failure to comply with the tax legislation and also signifies publicly (loud and clear to HMRC) that the company is potentially insolvent.
 So, you need to act properly and deal with this serious threat to your company.